HagaiHen/RiceClassification/README.md

-# Rice Classification using Deep Learning
+# Rice Classification using PyTorch
 This project focuses on classifying rice grains using deep learning techniques.
 The goal is to develop a model that can accurately classify rice grain images into different classes.
 The project utilizes the PyTorch framework and implements a neural network architecture for training and evaluation.

 ## Dataset